-We focus on estimating the average degree (equiv., the number of edges) in a graph, while noting that similar considerations apply to selecting an edge uniformly at random (equiv., selecting a vertex with probability proportional to its degree).
-(We shall detail the required adaptations whenever they are not straightforward (i.e., in Section 10.3.2).)
-To justify the relatively high complexity of these tasks, we first present lower bounds.
-Specifically, we show that these tasks require $\Omega(\sqrt{k})$ queries, and we shall indeed meet these lower bound in our algorithms.
+We focus on estimating the average degree (equiv., the number of edges) in a graph, while noting that similar considerations apply to selecting an edge uniformly at random (equiv., selecting a vertex with probability proportional to its degree),16 and detailing the required adaptations whenever they are not straightforward (i.e., in Section 10.3.2).
+To justify the relatively high complexity of these tasks, we first present lower bounds (see Section 10.3.1).
+Specifically, we show that these tasks require $\Omega(\sqrt{k})$ queries, and we shall indeed meet these lower bound in the algorithms that are presented in Section 10.3.2.
+We stress that we confine ourselves to simple graphs, because for graph with parallel edges no meaningful approximation can be obtained in sub-linear (in k) complexity (see Exercise 10.5).